Quantitative methods for Social Research

 - Describe and diagnose categorical and continuous variables

-- Tables of means and simple analysis of variance
+- Study bivariate relationships: Crosstabulations and association; tables of means and simple analysis of variance; scatterplots and bivariate regression

 - Multiple linear regression; regression assumptions and diagnosis; analysis of residuals

 - Linear Regression with categorical variables